marclos/Climate_Change_Narratives/Student_Folders/Caroline_Koh_Smith/Climate Review.md

 Specific Greenhouse Gases: Carbon Dioxide
 ========================================================

+Svante Arrhenius found doubling the CO2 in atmosphere would produce warming effect up to 4°C
 - negative feedback loop of photosynthesis and respiration
 - emissions from combustion of fossil fuels and deforestation create a disproportionate amount of CO2 in the atmosphere
 - very abundant greenhouse gas